Baekjoon-Solutions/Baekjoon_Solutions/CODING_CONVENTION.md

 # Coding Convention
 We decided on a coding convention for the three languages.
-Coding conventions help make code easier for multiple people to read.
+With these coding conventions, we can make code **consistent way**.
+It helps others to understand code more easily!
 * [Python](#python)
 * [C++](#c)
 * [Java](#java)